cometapp/engine/content/article3/main.md

 ### YOLO9000

-The authors have combined the ImageNet dataset with the COCO dataset in order to have a model capable of detect precise objects or animal breed.
+The authors have combined the ImageNet dataset with the COCO dataset in order to have a model capable of detecting precise objects or animal breed.
 The ImageNet dataset for classification contains 1000 categories and the 2015 COCO dataset only 80 categories.
 The ImageNet classes are based on the WordNet lexicon developed by the Princeton University [^4] and it is composed with more than 20 000 words.
 [J. Redmon and A. Farhadi (2016)](https://arxiv.org/pdf/1612.08242.pdf) detail a method with the tree version of the WordNet.
 A softmax is applied on a group of labels with the same hyponym when the model predicts on an image.
 Thus the final probability associated to a label is computed with posterior probabilities in the tree.
 When the authors extend the concept to the entire WordNet lexicon excluding under represented categories, they obtain more than 9 000 categories.

 ![71_word_tree](71_word_tree.PNG)*Prediction on ImageNet vs WordTree.
 Source: [J. Redmon and A. Farhadi (2016)](https://arxiv.org/pdf/1612.08242.pdf)*

 A combinaison between the COCO and the ImageNet datasets is used to train a YOLOv2-like architecture with 3 prior convolution layers instead of 5 to limite the output size.
 The model is evaluated on the ImageNet dataset for the detection task with around 200 labels.
 Only 44 labels are shared between the training and the testing dataset so the results are not relevant.
-It gets a 19.7 mAP score overall the test dataset.
+It gets a 19.7% mAP score overall the test dataset.

 ## Neural Architecture Search Net (NASNet)